 Don’t get so fixated on finding ‘the one’.
 Finding the right person isn’t as important as being the right person for your future husband.
 There is no rush, being single isn’t less important than being married.
 Trust in God and his timing.

-Enter your email address to get it sent to your inbox right now!
+Enter your email address to get my free prayer guide (10 prayers to pray over your future husband) sent to your inbox right now!

 WHAT DO YOU THINK?